 sign in to your system using postgres

-to perform tasks such as creating
+to perform tasks such as to create

 databases or additional roles.